-I’ve heard of people using as little as 1 gallon per person per day — basically just drinking water.
+I’ve heard of people using as little as 1 gallon of water per person per day — basically just drinking water.
 Everything else is done with salt water, including most of the cooking.
 I can’t imagine doing that for any length of time and certainly not if you want cruising to be a “lifestyle” and not an ordeal.
 Yeah, in an emergency, I could do it.

-And we’ve known boats that use 20 to 30 gallons per person per day.
+And we’ve known boats that use 20 to 30 gallons of water per person per day.
 They’ve had long hot showers — generally in a separate shower stall — and even a washing machine on board.

 Now, that’s a pretty nice lifestyle . . . but it takes either a large water tank and a short trip, frequent stops at marinas or fuel docks where you can get water, or a very large capacity watermaker and the power to support it.